wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/UseCase.md

 And so that would be just one example usecase that I had a vision for the ADT and there's possibly a lot of other use cases wherever there is a "develop once deploy multiple times" need.

-If you are a charity with a presence in multiple towns then you might like to develop a single application and deploy it to each town in turn.
+As another example of how you might make to make use of my  work...if you are a charity with a presence in multiple towns then you might like to develop a single application and deploy it to each town in turn.
 This is the core invoation that I am reaching for here simply the "develop once deploy many times" approach.